Why AI Tools Burn Your Token Limit on Debugging (And What to Do Instead)

 If your debugging workflow looks like this:

-You're compensating for missing context with extra rounds.
+You are compensating for missing context with extra rounds.
 Each round costs tokens and time.
-The fix isn't a better prompt — it's a tool that has your context before the first question.
+The fix is not a better prompt.
+It is a tool that has your context before the first question.

-Install DebugAI — index your project once (30 seconds), then press Ctrl+Shift+D on your next error.
+Install DebugAI from the VS Code marketplace.
+Index your project once, then press Ctrl+Shift+D on your next error.
 One round.
 Full context.
-The fix that actually fits your code.
+Free tier includes 5 debug sessions per day.

 Debug faster starting today.